 Youth Entrepreneurs in Science, a statewide youth business plan contest modeled

-after the successful Governor’s Business Plan Contest, was open for online
+after the successful Governor’s Business Plan Contest, is open for online

 entries from Wisconsin middle- and high-school students through 5 p.m.
 April 6, 2015.

-private and home-schooled students across Wisconsin were eligible to turn their
+private and home-schooled students across Wisconsin are eligible to turn their

 science- and tech-related ideas into business plans and compete for cash and

 prizes.
-The contest began with a 250-word summary submitted through the
+The contest begins with a 250-word summary submitted through the

 website.
 Entries that advance to Phase 2 of the competition will expand their